Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-advanced-parser.md

 ### Cognigy.AI 4.71-4.78

-Azure AI Document Intelligence is used when `.preset_ca` is appended to the file name of an uploaded file.
+The Advanced Parser is used when `.preset_ca` is appended to the file name of an uploaded file.
 For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the text extraction, and `.pdf` is the file extension.

 ## Metadata

 In the Chunk Editor, each chunk has a metadata object that indicates the number of the source page where this information was located.
 The presence of page numbers in the metadata means that the text extraction feature works correctly.
-However, if there are no page numbers, it suggests an error, such as failing to access Azure AI Document Intelligence.
+However, the absence of page numbers suggests an error in file processing by the Advanced Parser.

 In the example below, the metadata object indicates that the chunk's text starts on source file page 1 and ends on page 2.